How should I photograph my Artworks?

 You can use some basic photo-editing tools to crop your pictures and remove unwanted background space.
 The primary image of your artwork on site should be of the artwork canvas or image plate alone.

-A typical image editor such as the one below, will allow you to Crop any access space from your image.
+A typical image editor such as the one below, will allow you to Crop any excess space from your image.

 Other tools, such as contrast adjustment, can also sometimes be useful, but be careful not to over-manipulate your photographs, as you want them to remain as true to life as possible.
 Basic tools to crop images and adjust image contrast can be found on: 'Windows Photo Gallery' on Windows or 'Preview' on a Mac.

-Lastly, avoid adding watermarks to your images as we have seen these to significantly reduce the chances of an artwork making a sale.
+Lastly, you must not add watermarks to your images as we have seen these to significantly reduce the chances of an artwork making a sale.
+Using watermarks means the images become unsuitable for promotion on the site e.g. in emails or off-site advertising, therefore greatly limiting an artist's exposure.

 We hope this helps inspire you to take great photographs of your artworks!